eluchsinger/SlimRepository/README.md

 # SlimRepository
-A slim implementation of the repository pattern in C#
+A slim implementation of the repository pattern in C#.